 Before contacting the garage, check in the service manual about the type of service your car needs (for example, 12,000-mile or 1-year) and the checks and tasks this should include.

 Then follow our tips for getting the work done at a fair price:

 - Ask the garage for a detailed breakdown and costing of all the work required so you can see how they arrived at the total cost.
 Make sure they include all parts, costing and VAT.

-- Get quotes from several other local garages and use the cheapest quote as a negotiating tool – one of the other garages may be prepared to beat it.
+- Get quotes from several other local garages and use the cheapest quote as a negotiating tool – one of the other garages might be prepared to beat it.

-- If you prefer to stick to your usual garage, a cheaper quote from elsewhere may persuade them to give you a price reduction.
+- If you prefer to stick to your usual garage, a cheaper quote from elsewhere might persuade them to give you a price reduction.

-The difference between a quotation and an estimate is that:
+The difference between a quotation and an estimate is:

 - A quotation is a promise to do the work at the price agreed, so you’ll normally have to pay this quoted price.

 - An estimate is what the garage thinks the work is going to cost before they start it – the final cost can be more or less than this, depending on what they find when they carry out the work.